you can fly!?

 How to Start Penny

 Note that it is not necessarily included de facto with your installation: you may need to download the plugin as a free add-on.
-This applies to PD Particles and PD Artist, for instance.
+This applies to PD Particles and the original, first release of PD Artist 1, for instance.

-In some versions like PD Pro you can launch Penny directly from the Window menu:
+In most versions, like PD Howler, you can launch Penny directly from its Window menu:

 When Penny starts, the first thing it does is to get a copy of your current main image buffer's content and create a new image buffer of the same size.
 A copy of the image is then placed into that new buffer.
 You can then start painting into it.
 The main image buffer from Dogwaffle is still there, hiding behind the Penny image buffer.
 You can actually still paint into it too.
 And you can use some of Dogwaffle's tools like Paper and Filters, but they will not immediately ffect what happens inside of Penny's paint engine unless you use some specific commands to transfer images between Penny and Dogwaffle or vice-versa.